 God is great.

-The power behind Regina King‘s directorial debut (adapted by Kemp Powers from his own play) One Night in Miami … is epitomized by an exchange between Malcolm X (Kingsley Ben-Adir) and Jim Brown (Aldis Hodge) a little more than halfway through.
+The power behind Regina King‘s directorial debut (adapted by One Night in Miami … is epitomized by an exchange between Malcolm X (Kingsley Ben-Adir) and Jim Brown (Aldis Hodge) a little more than halfway through.
 It’s the night their friend Cassius Clay (Eli Goree) became the surprise heavyweight-boxing champion of the world and the two are alone in the former’s hotel room while the Champ chases down the fourth member of their quartet, Sam Cooke (Leslie Odom Jr.), after he stormed out frustration.
 The conversation moves from colorism to the motivations for their actions straight into the notion of duty within the civil rights movement.
 Malcolm sees his friends as leaders armed with the voices and platforms to shift the tide.

 So when Jim rejects labeling their talents as weapons, Malcolm can’t help but implore him to rethink his stance.
 He’s looking the Cleveland Browns star fullback in the eyes with a plea of desperation for a belief we know with hindsight to be incredibly prescient.
 Cassius is still having second thoughts about joining the Nation of Islam.
 Jim isn’t yet ready to carve his own path forward without holding onto his reliance upon the white ownership of the NFL.
 And Sam’s lyrics are about as hollow as a Valentine’s Day card—sentiments Malcolm exclaimed in order to spark that aforementioned retreat.
 They’re each somewhat newly rich and newly poised to become influential.
 They think in terms of economic freedom while Malcolm knows they can reach much, much further.